stmrocket/ha-smartmetertexas/README.md

 4. If you are using the Home Assistant package, set your electricity cost in the entity __input_number.smt_energy_cost__.
 ---
 ### Usage:
 The Node-Red flow will request a meter read at 30 minute intervals since the last successful read.
 It will then request the results of the meter read every 30 seconds until they are available.
-The current meter reading is reported over MQTT with the topic smt/reading.
+A sensor will be created in Home Assistant (if using the custom component) with the current meter reading.

 Note that the API limits each ESIID to two reads per hour and 24 reads per day.
 The limit is based on the time when the reading is successfully retrieved from the meter.
 Increasing the frequency of reads will result in an error until the hour or day resets (depending on the error).